A Novel Fluorescent Î±-Conotoxin For The Study Of Î±7 Nicotinic Acetylcholine Receptors

 Digital Object Identifier (DOI)

 Hone, Arik J.; Whiteaker, Paul; Christensen, Sean; Xiao, Yingxian; Meyer, Erin L.; and McIntosh, J. Michael, "A Novel Fluorescent Î±-Conotoxin For The Study Of Î±7 Nicotinic Acetylcholine Receptors" (2009).
-Neurobiology.
+Translational Neuroscience.
 377.